The Third (tertius) Volitional Argument for the Existence of God

 - Every immaterial concept originates from nothing, ex-nihilo, and becomes a reality by a thought process in a mind with the steps: creative concept/thought process/reality

 - But for an immaterial concept to be actualized, to become a reality, it must be followed by a will (volition).
-Thus, the steps are actually creative concept/thought process/volition/reality
+Thus, the steps actually are: creative concept/thought process/volition/reality

 Stories, music, art, and business plans are all examples of immaterial concepts created by the mind.
-Without minds these concepts would not exist.
+Without minds, these concepts would not exist.

-- The mind must be outside the created immaterial concept – someone in the story cannot create the story as the story is immaterial and the person in the story is not real
+- The mind must be outside the created immaterial concept – someone in the story cannot create the story as the story is immaterial and the person in the story is not real.

 - Thus, these immaterial concepts exist because minds exist.

 Conclusion 1: The creative idea or creative concept (creative spark) becomes a thought process and by will/volition becomes an actuality.
-Therefore, Immaterial concepts exist because creative volitional minds exist.
+Therefore, immaterial concepts exist because creative volitional minds exist.

 The second part of the argument is